Fatigue Safety Toolbox Talk

 In the construction field, workers with no sleep can make crucial mistakes and cause serious injuries with machines as well as tools.
 This is why it is important to know the causes and signs of fatigue as well as how to prevent it.

 Fatigue is defined as extreme tiredness resulting from mental or physical exertion or illness.
 In simple terms, it is the feeling of being tired or exhausted.
 Fatigue can leave workers performing at lower levels and exposes them to a higher risk of injury.
 It is important to prevent fatigue while on the job and to keep everyone safe.

-Fatigue in the workplace can have disastrous consequences, especially in the construction, industrial, and manufacturing sectors.
+Fatigue can have disastrous consequences in the workplace, especially in the construction, industrial, and manufacturing sectors.
 When a worker's alertness level is affected, the incident rate of errors dramatically increases and these mistakes can result in injuries or even death.
-Some frightening statistics about workplace fatigue are as follows.
+Some frightening statistics about workplace fatigue are as follows:

 Causes of Fatigue